What Are Ingredient Brands?

 The Top 5 Challenges of Managing an Ingredient Brand

 The key to achieving this marketplace status is managing the brand well beyond its functional value.
 Accomplishing this is much more complex than managing a consumer brand.
 Ingredient branders have distinct challenges which must be met in order to fully capitalize on ingredient brand potential for value.
-They must
+They must do the following:

 - Educate their internal organization on how a brand is different from a product and the importance of building brand equity